 Another, far more easy and faster way to focus, is by looking though the rangefinder, mostly mounted to the right side of the camera.
 However the newer models of the Pacemaker has a top mounted rangefinder, which also includes a focus spot bulb for use in dim light.
 Looking though the range finder you'll notice that it only shows you a small part of the total image the tubular finder on top shows you.
 You'll see a bright spot in the centre of the round image which is a little colored.
 Now try, by turning the knob on the drop bed to merge the double image to only one .
 Practice some time and check your focusing by reading the distance figures on the focusing bed.
 You better also check it with the ground glass image.
 You may do that on several distances to convince yourself that the rangefinder works properly.
 Now check the figures on the distance scale if they indicate the right distance.

 Left photo: Scale indicates

 Infinity set.
 On the right photo: Scale indicates 10 feet.

 The easiest method however is just turning the knob on the focusing bed, until the figures on the scale on the left side shows the distance to the subject you want to focus.
-So, if the distance is 8 feed, then bring the line beneath the "eight" of the moving part of the bed , in line with the opposite "eight" from the bed.
-To be sure the adjustment is correct you'll check it now and then by comparing the rangefinder with the distance table on the focusing bed and the image on the ground glass.
+So, if the distance is 8 feed, then bring the arrow of the moving part of the bed , in line with the opposite "eight" from the bed.
+To be sure the adjustment is correct you'll check it now and then by comparing the rangefinder with the distance table on the focusing bed as well as the image on the ground glass.

 To make sure if you have the right scale for the lens you're working with, test the position of the infinity stops.
 Pull the lens standard against the infinity stops.
 Diaphragm all open.
 Set Exposure Time on "T".
 Open shutter.